 Preparing your end of year accounts will be a substantially easier job if you have been maintaining good bookkeeping habits.
 It will only involve the pulling together of data that you will already have input and organised.

 Accountancy software is an online system that records your businesses finances.
 The software links and regularly syncs with your bank account to provide an up to date account of your finances.
 The software, with the help of your accountant, will be able to sort through your income and outgoings.
 Transactions are categorised based on ‘rules’ that you and your accountant will have set up.
 This process massively reduces manual data entry, and mistakes.
 The software will be able to run numerous reports with this categorised data.
 This process will simplify your tax and VAT returns.
 It will also be able to provide you with the ability to assess your company’s revenues, processes, profits and losses.
 Most software packages can offer bells and whistles on top of this.
-However as a starting point, these features will form the basis of easy and concise bookkeeping for your business.
+However, as a starting point, these features will form the basis of easy and concise bookkeeping for your business.

 Accountancy software comes with a price tag.
 This will be a new cost to consider, for those who have been managing with spreadsheets previously.
 However, VAT registered companies should now be familiar with the new government scheme Making Tax Digital for VAT.
 This requires those companies to use a compatible kind of software programme for submitting VAT returns to HMRC.
-For these companies this should not be unfamiliar territory.
-For anyone who is not yet VAT registered but hope their businesses will grow to this point in the future, jumping on the software bandwagon now will insure you know exactly what you are doing when the time comes to go VAT registered.
+For these companies, this should not be an unfamiliar territory.
+For anyone who is not yet VAT registered but hopes their businesses will grow to this point in the future, jumping on the software bandwagon now will ensure you know exactly what you are doing when the time comes to go VAT registered.
 Accountancy software will offer plenty of added benefits to your bookkeeping obligations in the meantime.